 Sanford Sanford & Benedict Chardonnay

 The Sanford & Benedict Vineyard is where it all began.
-In 1971 this was the first vineyard planted in what became a world class, cool climate appellation.
-This iconic vineyard now contains the oldest Pinot Noir and Chardonnay vines in Santa Barbara County.
-Between the history and the amazing quality of the fruit, many consider this site deserving of “Grand Cru” status.
-The 2015 vintage produced wines with lovely texture and balance.
+In 1971 this was the first vineyard planted in what later became the world-class, cool climate Sta.
+Rita Hills appellation.
+This iconic vineyard now contains the oldest Chardonnay vines in Santa Barbara County.
+The 2017 vintage continues this legacy; characterized by great concentration and balance.